seeleteam/seele-md/Getting-Started-With-Seele.md

 ## Create a Full Node Client:

 - Preparations:
-  - Install go v1.10 or higher and the C compiler.
+  - Install go v1.10 or higher and the C compiler (if you haven't install GO, Git or C compiler please follow README).
   - In `seeleteam\go-seele\cmd\client`, run: `go build`.
 If you are running this for the first time, a client executable object will appear.

 - Running a Full Node Client: